waroad/losver/readme.md

 # Line-Level Guided Vulnerability Detection and Classification

 This repository contains code and scripts for experiments investigating how line-level modifiability signals improve software vulnerability detection and classification.

-The experiments are based on two widely-used benchmark datasets: **Devign** and **Big-Vul**.
+The experiments are based on three widely-used benchmark datasets: **Devign**, **Big-Vul** and **PrimeVul**.

+This work is presented in **LOSVER: Line-Level Modifiability Signal-Guided Vulnerability Detection and Classification**, published at ASE 2025.

 ---